FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 21st November 2022.md

 estimated budgetary cost required for the implementation of said plan is and an indicative

-timeline for implementing the measures of the plan.--- 3
+timeline for implementing the measures of the plan.
+---
+3

 **7.Question submitted by Councillor C. Sheehan**